royalmelon0505/MFG_prompt/README.md

 The generation requirement of `pre_prompt2.md` is **I hope the other surrounding cars can move faster, and make the ego car move slower.**

 The generation requirement of `pre_prompt3.md` is **I hope the ego vehicle can change lane to the left.**

+`LLM_efficiency.md` is the discussion about the LLM efficiency